menu

 1. If you're going to side in Veil, bring them all in.
 Wishing for Veil really isn't going to happen.
 Also, Veil is a very strong sideboard card.

-4. Boon of the Wish-Giver for Valakut is surprisingly strong.
+4. Wish for Valakut is surprisingly strong.

 5. This deck runs out of stuff to do really quickly.
 Cycling Sheltered Thicket repeatedly with Wrenn and Six seems like more of a Plan A than anticipated.